Get

 • Using a muzzle to prevent grab or kill-biting

 By keeping your dog from practicing predatory behaviors, you make the reward of predation less palpable, salient, and compelling.
-Paired with training to make other responses more rewarding, prevention can help dogs make better decisions when they have the option to engage their prey drive.
+Paired with positive reinforcement training to make other responses more rewarding, prevention can help dogs make better decisions when they have the option to engage their prey drive.

 Redirection